 We are an inclusive school and cater for all types of students.
 Our current cohort includes students with needs in reading, writing, spelling, numeracy, speech and language difficulties, comprehension, self-esteem, self-confidence, behaviour, hearing impairments, visual impairments, co-ordination skills, social skills, mobility, hypermobility, learning difficulties, autism, dyslexia, dyspraxia, physical and medical difficulties.

 - How can I let the school know that I am concerned about my child’s progress?

 For students with an EHCP (Educational Health Care Plan) or several IEPs we usually have met with you during Primary school at meetings.
 We begin our working relationship then and hope to develop this during the time your child is at St Benedict’s.
 Any concerns please ring school and ask to speak to your child’s form tutor, Director of Learning/Tutor Team Leader, or the SENCo.

 Any parent/carer who has a concern should speak with the form tutor first.
 We have a system in school that will continue to step up the process gathering information and then the SENCo will be asked to see a student.
 Parents/carers will be contacted by the SENCo if any assessments are carried out or any referrals need to be made.

 All parent/carers are invited to planning and review meetings.

 - How do you identify students with SEND?

 In Year 7 all students are assessed for their reading and maths ages.
 Students who are significantly below the expected age are offered interventions (SRA for reading and Catch-Up for Maths).
-These interventions are delivered in small groups or 1:1 by the HLTA (Mrs Bell for English and Mr Williamson for Maths).
+These interventions are delivered in small groups or 1:1 with one of the Higher Level Teaching Assistants.